P-p-H-d/mlib/README.md

 if 'numWorker' is 0, then it will detect how many core is available on the system.
-Between each work order and before the first one, the function 'resetFunc' is called by the worker to reset its state (or NULL if no function to call).
+Between each work order and before the first one, the function 'resetFunc' is called by the worker to reset its state (or call nothing if the function pointer is NULL).
 'extraQueue' is the number of tasks which can be accepted by the work order queue in case if there is no worker available.
-Before terminating, each worker will call clearFunc if the function is not NULL.
+Before terminating, each worker will call 'clearFunc' if the function is not NULL.
+Default values are respectively 0, 0, NULL and NULL.

 #### void worker\_clear(worker\_t worker)

 Clear the pool of workers, and wait for the workers to terminate.
+It is undefined if there is any work order in progress.

 #### void worker\_start(worker\_block\_t syncBlock)